Earnings, M&A help Europe stocks recover

 PARIS, Aug 5 European shares gained ground on Tuesday in a tentative rebound following last week's sharp sell-off, supported by forecast-beating results from blue-chips including Deutsche Post.

-But despite the gains in core Europe, Southern European markets fell sharply, resuming last week's retreat as investors, rattled by the crisis at Portugal's Banco Espirito Santo , further reduced their exposure to the region.
+But despite the gains in core Europe, Southern European markets sharply fell, resuming last week's sell off as investors, rattled by the crisis at Portugal's Banco Espirito Santo, further cut their exposure to the region.

 "Volatility is on the rise, which is quite typical during summer months.
 With this correction knocking down the IBEX since early July, I'm starting to see good buying opportunities," said Margarita Rivas, senior investment strategist at GVC Gaesco Valores, in Madrid.

-The FTSEurofirst 300 has lost 4.6 percent in the past month, as the prospect of tighter U.S. monetary policy, trouble at Banco Espirito Santo and concern over the impact of fresh sanctions on Russia led investors to book profits made earlier this year.
+The FTSEurofirst 300 has lost 4.3 percent in the past month, as the prospect of tighter U.S. monetary policy, trouble at Banco Espirito Santo as well as fresh sanctions against Russia prompted investors to book profits made earlier this year.

-"This is mostly a technical bounce after such a slide, but the background remains the same: The Ukrainian crisis still poses a serious risk to Europe, and I don't think it's priced in already, especially by retail investors," said Riccardo Designori, market analyst at Brown Editore in Milan.
+"This is mostly a technical bounce after such a slide, but the background remains the same: The Ukrainian crisis still poses a serious risk to Europe, and I don't think it's priced in already, especially by retail investors," Riccardo Designori, market analyst at Brown Editore in Milan, said.

 Last week, the European Union and the United States unveiled further sanctions against Russia, targeting its energy, banking and defence sectors in the strongest international action yet over Moscow's support for rebels in eastern Ukraine.